 5 # Hints How to find the real New Zealand

-There is a well beaten trail the length of both islands that provides a great intro to New Zealand.
+There is a well-beaten trail stretching the length of both islands that provides a great introduction to New Zealand.
 It has all the facilities that tour buses and 5 star travellers need whilst they skim through our main attractions, but for those who want to explore deeper into the culture and discover some secret uncrowded spots, here is a few things to remember on your trails.

-Ask.
+Ask questions.
 There is no quicker way into a local persons heart than to ask them about the unique place in the world.
-As a guide I’ve been showing people around my favourite places for 12 years, and I still get a kick from watching people light up at the view or a unique aspect of local culture.
+As a hiking tour guide, I’ve been showing people around my favourite places to hike in the North Island for 12 years, and I still get a kick from watching people light up at the view or a unique aspect of local culture.
 Asking people is also courtesy and protocol when planning to explore Maori or farm land, because of spiritual, practical and safety reasons.

 Smell the flowers (or sulphur).
-When you are travelling on a time frame it’ tempting to rush through to tick off all the “must sees”, but in my experience it’s often the memory of relaxed simple moments that stay with you.
-In New Zealand it could be fish and chips on the beach, or a soak in one of our many natural hot pools, but keeping time to enjoy the spontaneous moment is crucial.
+When you are travelling on a time frame it's tempting to rush through to tick off all the “must sees”, but in my experience it’s often the memory of relaxed simple moments that stay with you.
+In New Zealand it could be fish and chips on the beach, or a soak in one of our many natural hot pools in the North Island, but keeping time to enjoy the spontaneous moment is crucial.

 Author: Rob Franklin, founder of Walking Legends Guided Walks, has travelled extensively at home (in NZ) and abroad and would like to thank all the trusting locals right round the world who let me experience the beautiful culture of their every day lives.